Ivica Račan: Early career (1961–1989)

-Račan entered politics in the Socialist Republic of Croatia in 1961 as a member of the League of Communists of Croatia (SKH), the Croatian branch of the League of Communists of Yugoslavia (SKJ).
+Račan entered politics in the People's Republic of Croatia in 1961 as a member of the League of Communists of Croatia (SKH), the Croatian branch of the League of Communists of Yugoslavia (SKJ).
 He was president of the communist youth organization in the Slavonski Brod gymnasium.
 From 1963 to 1974 he worked for the Yugoslav institute of social research where he studied and researched the topic of Workers' self-management.
 In 1972, his professional political career began when he entered the central committee of the Croatian league of communists after 6 seats were made available because those 6 previous officials were involved in the 1971 Croatian Spring.
 He was a member of the SKH culture committee and the head ideology commissioner.
 From 1982 to 1986, he was director of the "Josip Broz Tito" political school in Kumrovec.
 In 1986 he was elected to represent SKH in the presidency of the Yugoslav league of communists in Belgrade.

 In the late 1980s during the Anti-bureaucratic revolution, tensions grew between pro-Milošević and anti-Milošević supporters so in autumn 1989 the Croatian communists elected Račan as the president of SKH because he defended the rights of republic autonomies which the Milošević establishment wanted to abolish.